Ngorongoro Crater Safari Tanzania

 Game drives at the crater take quite a big amount of time therefore you will be offered morning or afternoon game drive per day.
 You will go down into the crater through a lush highland forest there enjoying sights of rich birdlife and once on the crater floor you will be thrilled to discover a large variety of grazing herbivores and predators lingering around for prey.
 You may also see a huge flock of pink flamingos around the shores of Lake Magadi depending on the time of the year as hippos inhabit the surrounding swamp.

 Enjoy a half day walk through Masai villages and open grazing lands which will get you to enjoy the culture as well as their lifestyle.
 This coupled with spectacular views of Lake Eyasi you can never go wrong.

-Olduvai Gorge is an archaeological site and the cradle of Mankind mostly known as the home of the earliest remains of Homo Sapiens.
-From here you will then move to the crescent shaped volcanic ash dunes famously known as shifting sands which amazingly creep across the desert floor in response to the prevailing winds.
+Olduvai Gorge is an archaeological site and the cradle of Mankind mostly known as the home of the most primitive remains of Homo sapiens.
+From here you will then move to the crescent shaped volcanic ash ridges famously identified as shifting sands that amazingly creep athwart the desert ground in response to the prevailing winds.

 This amazing adventure is a must go to if you are looking for an unforgettable experience in the wild, it will get you to your toes and fill you with ecstasy.

 Be the first to leave a review.